Startup Valuations in 2024

 In this blog post, we’ll particularly focus on the dramatic shifts we’ve observed in Series A and Series B valuations, although we’ll also talk about Seed stage metrics.
 Series A companies saw a meteoric rise in median valuations, peaking in the high forty millions at the end of 2021 and Q1 2022 before experiencing a significant downturn.
 Similarly, Series B startups felt the gravity of a deflating bubble more than any other category, with valuations reaching as high as $160 million in Q1 2022, only to plunge to $80 million by early 2023.
 Seed rounds, while off their peak valuations, have been surprisingly resilient.

-However, the most recent valuations in Q4 2023 and Q1 2024 are showing strong rebounds, which suggests that 2024 startup valuations will be much higher than the numbers we saw in the 1st part of 2023, particularly in Series A and Series B rounds.
-This positive shift can be attributed to several key factors:
+However, the most recent valuations in 2024 are showing strong rebounds, with the current valuations being significantly higher than what we saw in the doldrums of 2023.
+Seed valuations are close to all time highs, Series A are close to where they were during the bubble and Series B have rebounded, although are still a ways below what they were at the peak .
+These positive shifts can be attributed to several key factors:

 • Selective Investment Climate: There’s been a noticeable decline in high-quality deals, leading to more intense competition among venture capitalists, who have money to deploy and are now all competing for the same deals.
 Investors are increasingly willing to offer higher valuations for startups that stand out with strong growth potential and solid fundamentals.
 This trend is especially pronounced in the AI sector, where startups are attracting significant funding at impressive valuations.